My battery range has decreased

 Ensure your tyres are pumped to the recommended pressure (see the side of the tyre for recommended pressure).
 This may seem minor but an underinflated tyre can reduce battery range by up to 80%.

 Check that there is no contact between the fenders/mudguards and the tyres.
 This may cause excess resistance.

 The display on the battery and the LCD may not always be in perfect sync and that is normal.
 When a battery is in use the voltage drops during periods of high use and then returns to baseline when that 'high demand' event ends, for example when accelerating the power needed to bring the bike and the rider up to speed is higher than when just cruising on flat ground.

 For this reason it is certainly possible to see the battery level on the display drop temporarily.This effect is particularly true in the winter, when batteries are cold they are a lot more suspect able to this, it's for this reason that Tesla have battery heaters in their battery packs to mitigate this.
-We actually use the same cells that Tesla use in their cars so we know they are good.
+We use the same cells as Tesla (pre-2022) so we know they are good.
 We advise to keep your batteries warm and always fully charged in the winter.
 If your battery was not fully charged when warm and then you let it get cold you will find that it may have as much as 50% less range depending on how cold it gets.

 Be aware that the higher the speed limit, the more your battery range will be reduced.
 The AMX has been optimised for a 25kmph speed limit.
 Anything over this can cause a dramatic reduction in battery range.

 You can check how to set your speed limit in this article

 If your battery/bike has not been in use for some time

 If you are storing your bike you must follow the storage guide in our user manual.
 Please be aware a recently stored battery can behave like a new battery and require 10 cycles to balance the cells to reach peak performance.

 If you have completed the above tests and you are still experiencing reduced range, it is possible your battery has degraded.